ods/aiochsa/README.rst

 aiochsa
 =======

-An experimental Clickhouse Python/asyncio library for use with SQLAlchemy core
+Clickhouse Python/asyncio library for use with SQLAlchemy core

 Example